regtracks/regtracks/spec.md

 #### 3.4.1

-`as` can only come after a 'matching' rule or after the end of a block, e.g. `any a to z as name`, where `name` is the identifier.
+`as` must come after a 'matching' rule or after the end of a block, e.g. `any a to z as name`, where `name` is the identifier.

 #### 3.4.1.1

 The identifier must be at least one character long and alphanumeric (allowing underscores).

-#### 3.4.1.2
+#### 3.4.2

 The same identifier can be used in multiple places.
 While a invoked pattern is in execution, any characters matching collected with a given identifier should be stored in a string, sequentially.
 Once it finishes a successful match, they should be saved.
-The next match should start afresh.
+The next match must start afresh.

-#### 3.4.1.3
+#### 3.4.3

 Any strings collected under identifiers should be discarded if a pattern does not reach its final delimiter.
 Only when a pattern reaches this delimiter should any collected strings be 'saved'.

-#### 3.4.1.4
+#### 3.4.4

-If `as` is used on a rule within a block that also has `as` used on it, the matched characters are stored under both identifiers.
+If `as` is used on a rule within a block that also has `as` used on it, the matched characters must be stored under both identifiers.

 ### 3.5

 A brace `{` opens a block.
-Rules grouped in a block can be prefixed (see 3.3), suffixed (3.4), or used with a repetition rule (3.2).
+Rules grouped in a block may be prefixed, suffixed, or used with a repetition rule.

 #### 3.5.1

-An opening brace can appear before or after a prefix (see 3.3), but must appear before a rule begins.
+An opening brace may appear before or after a prefix, but must appear before a rule begins.

 #### 3.5.2

-An opening brace can only appear before a rule if the rule is a 'matching' rule.
+An opening brace may only appear before a rule if the rule is a 'matching' rule.

 #### 3.5.3

-A closing brace must not appear before the end of a rule, with the exception of immediately before a suffix (see 3.4), e.g. `any digit,a-z}` or `} as ident`.
+A closing brace must not appear before the end of a rule, with the exception of immediately before a suffix, e.g. `any digit,a-z}` or `} as ident`.

 #### 3.5.4